-Georg Hiebl distills his grain and pseudo-cereal spirit in small batches in a copper still which was designed for the production of fruit brandies.
-This is how he creates aromatic spirits that highlight the sensory character of each ingredient.
+Georg Hiebl, meanwhile, distills his grain and pseudo-grain spirits in small batches.
+Using a copper still designed for the production of fruit brandies, he creates aromatic spirits in which the sensory character of each ingredient is highlighted.

-Quinoa (chenopodium quinoa) is a genus of the family of goosefeet (chenopodium) in the family of foxtails (amaranthaceae).
-Quinoa is originally from South America, where it has been a main food source for 6.000 years.
-Georg Hiebl obtains his quinoa, as well as his amaranth, from a organic farm that he’s friendly with in the Mostviertel region.
+Quinoa (Chenopodium quinoa) is a species of goosefoot (Chenopodium) belonging to the foxtail family (Amaranthaceae).
+It originally comes from South America, where it has been a staple food for over 6,000 years.
+Georg obtains his quinoa and amaranth from a local organic farm with which he is directly acquainted, based in the Mostviertel region.

-Red current and cranberry aromas are at the forefront and then make way for a nutty, fatty mouthfeel.
+Red Currant and Cranberry notes are at the forefront, then making way for a Nutty, Fatty Mouthfeel.

-Georg Hiebl heats the water to 75 degrees Celsius in the still before adding enzymes to the crushed amaranth.
-This induces the carbohydrate to split.
-After 30 minutes, the mash is cooled down to 55 degrees Celsius and the enzymes that induce starch saccharification are added.
-After this, the yeast is added and the mash is kept at 25 degrees Celsius.
-The mash ferments for four days and then distilled immediately, in order avoid the formation of negative aromas such as acetic acids.
-The spirit is distilled in a 150 liter facility.
-Georg Hiebl switches off the column with the booster bottom for this cereal and pseudo-grain spirit.
-After the first distillation, the raw distillate has circa 25% alcohol.
-It comes in at around 80% later.
+Georg Hiebl heats the water in the still to 75 degrees Celsius, before adding enzymes to the crushed amaranth, thereby inducing the carbohydrate to split.
+After 30 minutes, the mash is cooled down to 55 degrees and the enzymes which induce starch saccharification are added.
+Finally, yeast is included and the mash is simmered at 25 degrees.
+It will ferment for four days and is then distilled immediately, to prevent the formation of unpleasant aromas (such as acetic acids).
+Distillation takes place in a 150-liter facility.
+Hiebl switches the column with the booster tray off for this cereal and pseudo-grain spirit.
+After the first distillation, the raw spirit has approximately 25% alcohol.
+It later comes in at around 80%.

-Georg Hiebl believes that his grain spirit has “a more fatty body” because of the twofold distillation that does not use a column, which then makes it taste more full-bodied and aromatic.
-During the fine distillation phase, Hiebl separates the high-quality medium run and the tails sensorially.
-He does not believe that measuring the temperature at this stage would lead to his desired results.
+Georg Hiebl believes that his grain spirit has “a bigger body” because a column is not used in the two-fold distillation process, which makes it taste more full-bodied and aromatic.
+During the fine distillation phase, he cuts the high-quality heart of the run and tails by taste.
+He is not convinced that doing this by temperature would lead to his desired result.